 In today’s post I want to share why self esteem is important for improving your health.
 As someone who has struggled with low self esteem most of my life, I have observed how it impacted my own health and wellbeing.
-Through my coaching practice I now want to help other women believe in themselves so that they can finally make breakthroughs with their health and find the true wellness they are seeking.
+Through my coaching practice I now want to help other women believe in themselves.
+As a result, they can finally make breakthroughs with their health and find the true wellness they are seeking.

 What is self esteem?